-30.2 The Supplier agrees:
+30.2.
+The Supplier agrees:

-(a) to insert the following wording into their whistleblowing policy and communicate to all staff:

-"If you feel unable to raise your concern internally and it relates to work being carried out for which the ultimate beneficiary (through a contractual chain or otherwise) is the Environment Agency, please contact Peter Kellett, Director of Legal Services at Horizon House, Deanery Road, Bristol BS1 5AH, email peter.kellett@environment-agency.gov.uk mobile 07810 180974", and

-(b) to ensure that their Sub-contractors have free access to the Authority's whistleblowing policy".]
+- (a) to insert the following wording into their whistleblowing policy and communicate to all staff: - "If you feel unable to raise your concern internally and it relates to work being carried out for which the ultimate beneficiary (through a contractual chain or otherwise) is Defra group, please email Whistleblowing@Defra.gov.uk." - (b) to ensure that their Sub-contractors have free access to the Authority's whistleblowing policy.